wp-plugins/wordfence/readme.txt

 * Fixed issue that caused IP to output as integer in status msg.
 Not security related but display issue.
 * Declared Wordfence Security reverseLookup function as static to remove warning.
 * Fixed returnARr syntax error in Wordfence Security class.
+* Note, there is no Wordfence Security version 3.8.2.

 = 3.8.1 =
 * Added Cellphone Sign-in (Two Factor Authentication) for paid Wordfence Security members.
 Stop brute-force attacks permanently!
 See new "Cellphone Sign-in" menu option.